simplesurance/baur/README.md

                  `git` command must be in one of the directories in the `$PATH` environment variable.

 ## Examples
 - List all applications in the repository:
   `baur ls`
+- Show informations about an application called `currency-service`:
+  `baur show currency-service`
-- Build all applications and upload their artifacts:
+- Build all applications, upload their artifacts and records the results:
   `baur build --upload all`

 ## Development
 ### Create new Release
 1. Update the version number in the `ver` file and commit the change.
 2. Run `make release` to create the release `tar.xz` archives.